rabblerouser/rabblerouser-publisher/README.md

 };
 const streamClient = createClient(settings);

 // Each event must have a `type`.
-This is used for consumers to decide whether they are
+This is used for listeners to decide whether they are
 // interested in the event, and it will also be used by kinesis for sharding of events.
-// The event can also have `data`, which is what consumers will ultimately receive. var event = {
+// The event can also have `data`, which is what listeners will ultimately receive. var event = {
   type: 'member-registered',
   data: {